Christ-Mind-Teachings/cmi-wom/_early/teach.md

 the creation that is the universe.
 You have never failed.
 Can you hear that?
 Can you really, honestly, truthfully hear with your soul that you have never failed?
 It's impossible.
 Now, it's not impossible for someone else to judge you as having failed.
-That's there for use of consciousness.
+That's their free use of consciousness.
 And in that moment, they're like one that has held the guillotine above their own head and judged you and dropped it upon themselves.
 That is what judgment does.
 You have never failed, and you never will fail.
 The only thing that it is wise to consider is